-- ongoing cannabis legalization efforts across the U.S. will contribute to the industry's growth momentum, and California will continue to represent the single largest state market; - legalized adult-use and medical cannabis consumption will continue to increase as branded and manufactured products become increasingly popular and cannabis use becomes more widely acceptable and prevalent; - the cultivation and sales of non-branded bulk cannabis are likely to become commoditized; - trusted brands and diversified manufactured products, offering value propositions to a range of consumer demographics, will win market share; - California will provide an efficient base to service an interstate commerce market when available, and, - vertical integration will create efficiencies for the Company, reduce costs and improve profits by improving business operations in today's regulatory environment.
+- ongoing cannabis legalization efforts across the U.S. will contribute to the industry's growth momentum, and California will continue to represent the single largest state market; - legalized adult-use and medical cannabis consumption will continue to increase as branded and manufactured products become increasingly popular and cannabis use becomes more widely acceptable and prevalent; - the cultivation and sale of non-branded bulk cannabis is likely to become increasingly commoditized; - trusted brands and diversified manufactured products, offering value propositions to a range of consumer demographics, will win market share; - California will provide an efficient base to service an interstate commerce market when available; - integration will create efficiencies for the Company, reduce costs and improve profits by improving business operations in today's regulatory environment; and, - Lean, efficient, scalable, profitable operations will position the Company for additional investment and increases in shareholder value.

-&lt;sup>1 This section contains forward-looking statements and is based on a number of risks and assumptions, including those described under "Assumptions and Expectations".
+1 This section contains forward-looking statements and is based on a number of risks and assumptions, including those described under "Assumptions and Expectations".
 See "Cautionary Note Regarding Forward-Looking Statements".

-In management's view, due to a patchwork of differing laws and the inability to ship products across state lines, it has historically been difficult to scale a cannabis business across multiple states.
+In management's view, due to a patchwork of differing laws and the inability to ship products across state lines, it has historically been inefficient to scale a cannabis business across multiple states.
 Given the geographic and economic size of the California cannabis market compared to the market in other U.S. states and the difficulty of operating in multiple states, Harborside intends to consolidate and increase its market share in the state of California.

-While the Company has invested significantly to scale its cultivation operations, management believes that unbranded wholesale cannabis flower prices are being negatively impacted by commoditization as production capacity increases across California.
+While the Company has invested significantly to scale its cultivation operations, management believes that unbranded wholesale cannabis flower prices are being negatively impacted by continued competition from the illicit market and commoditization as production capacity increases across California.
 As such, scale alone will not be sufficient to mitigate this risk and developing trusted branded products will be necessary to retain customer loyalty, grow market share, and protect operating margins as the wholesale price of unbranded flower decreases.
 For this reason, the Company will consider investment opportunities to enhance its branded product offerings.
-The strategy will likely focus on the wellness aspects of the products, and initially target cost-conscious market demographics by emphasizing value.